dstuecken/notify/README.md

 ### Logger

-Forwards your notifications to a Logger.
+Forwards your notifications to a Logger, which implements the LoggerInterface.

 ### MacOS

 Displays a Mac OS X Notification Center Message.

 ### HipChat

+Drops notifications on your hipchat rooms.

+### NotifySend

+Notify via Ubuntu's notification service.

 ## Tests